 FISHING TRIP

 Prince Helfrich was the patriarch of a family of McKenzie River guides.
 He and his family made their living taking clients on whitewater fishing trips.
 Prince was a man who was dedicated to the preservation of the Cascade Mountains, rivers, fish, and lore.
-For several summers Helfrich took a group of 9 to 11-year-old boys into the Oregon Cascade mountains for a week of living in the wilderness.
-On the summer that this event took place, Prince and the boys had set up their camp next to Ilene Lake at the foot of Husband Mountain.
+For several summers, Helfrich took a group of 9 to 11-year-old boys into the Oregon Cascade mountains for a week of living in the wilderness.
+In the summer that this event took place, Prince and the boys had set up their camp next to Ilene Lake at the foot of Husband Mountain.

 Copyright May 12, 2023, by Theodore “Tod” Lundy, Architect